 Find a Criminal Justice Program in Your State

-What to Look For in Colleges for Criminal Justice and Law Enforcement
+What to Look for in Schools that Offer Criminal Justice Programs

-You should make sure to contact multiple criminal justice schools, so you can compare their requirements, offerings, cost, and so on.
-There are many differences between each university's school of criminal justice, so even for identical programs, your criminal justice classes may differ slightly.
+You should contact multiple criminal justice colleges so you can compare their requirements, offerings, cost, and so on.
+There are many differences between criminal justice departments at different schools, so the same degree at different colleges may require different courses.

-Some of the key things to ask the top criminal justice colleges about include:
+Some key things to ask top criminal justice schools include:

 - Tuition - (of course...)
 Make sure to ask what kind of financial aid they provide, as well as whether they know of any scholarships you might be eligible for.
 There are a number of different types of scholarships available for different kinds of students, and it never hurts to apply.

 - Residency Requirements - Especially if you're currently working in another job, and want to go back to school part time, make sure to find out how often you need to show up on campus for the degree program you're interested in.
 Some criminal justice education programs are completely online, while others require you to show up a few times a semester, or more.
 There are also part time (evening/weekend) options available in many programs.